dharatrivedi/student-onboarding/Tutorial.md

 - **Anaconda** is installed (e.g., in `C:\Users\Your_Username\Anaconda3` or a custom path).
 - **MobaXterm** is installed (either Portable or Installer Edition).
 - MobaXterm’s local terminal is working.
-- You’re using either Bash or Zsh as your shell in MobaXterm’s local terminal.
+- You can use either Bash or Zsh as your shell in MobaXterm’s local terminal.

 ### Steps to Configure `.bashrc` or `.zshrc`